Barack Obama receives RFK Human Rights award at NYC gala

-Former President Barack Obama has been honored with the Robert F. Kennedy Human Rights Ripple of Hope Award in New York.
+Former President Barack Obama was honored with the Robert F. Kennedy Human Rights Ripple of Hope Award at a gala in midtown Manhattan Wednesday evening.

-In his remarks Wednesday night, Obama said "it's easy to succumb to cynicism" but that "Bobby Kennedy's life reminds us to reject such cynicism" and that "progress is fueled by hope."

-The organization's president, Kerry Kennedy, presented the award.
-Also being honored were New Jersey Gov. Phil Murphy, Discovery President and CEO David Zaslav and Humana CEO Bruce Broussard.
+"I'm not sure if you've heard, but I've been on this hope kick for a while now.
+Even ran a couple of campaigns on it.
+Thank you for officially validating my hope credentials," Obama said during his remarks.

 Premium content for only $0.99